dqromney/markups/projects/training/amazon/aws/aws.md

 - Reserved Instances - Can reduce costs by up to 75 percent versions On-Demand.
 - Spot Instance - AWS excess capacity sold for a deep discount is called a Spot Instance.
 - Dedicated Hosts - Used for customers with regulatory or software licensing constraints who need their own hosts.
+- Maturity
+    - Enough data to make a decision for AWS resources.
+- Behavior
+    - Is data usage tool spiky for Reserved Instances?
+Will Spot Instances work better?